GG-Muniz/FlavorLab/frontend/tests/HEALTH_PILLAR_TEST_RESULTS.md

 ## Test Summary

-This document contains the comprehensive testing results for the Health Pillar system integration across FlavorLab's backend.
+This document contains the comprehensive testing results for the Health Pillar system integration across HealthLab's backend.

 ---